chrisirhc/advent-of-typescript-2023/README.md

 - 05: Used `ReadonlyArray`
 - 12: TkDodo's algorithm is simpler.
 - 13: Indeed my method was brute-force.
 I used a combination of addition and recursion to get a full list.
 I guess the method I thought of was similar to what others came up with.
 The use of Acc[number] is simpler, and the use of `Exclude` is cleaner.
 The use of recursion is restricted to only the `Fill`, which is simpler and easier to read.
+- 14: I've got a cleaner solution here :)
+- 16: `Predicate<T> extends infer Result` as a way to save a variable.
+Great use of Mapped types to do a search for Santa on the rows then retrieve it via `[number]`, relying on `never` being not returned in the results.
+Find column method is the same algorithm.
+- 17: This solution is much simpler and cleaner than mine.
+I can definitely simplify my solution further.

 ### Others not yet studied
 - https://github.com/jfet97/aot-2023